openDAQ/streaming-protocol-lt/docs/openDAQ-streaming.md

 ### Value Index
 An uint64 sent with each value of an implicit signal.
 It is used to align the value of the implicit signal with the table steps.

+### Related Signals
+A signal may have related signals that carry additional information.
+Exemples are domain signal and status signal.
+Each relation is described by the id of the related signal and the type of the related signal (i.e. "domain", "status").

+Only signal that are already subscribed may be used as related signal!

 ### Meta Information